AdobeDocs/ff-services-docs/src/pages/firefly-api/guides/concepts/seed-id/index.md

 }
 ```

-Firefly generates the following image for us.
-Notice how many similarities from the image with the same seed are retained, but we've nudged the generation with [style presets](../styles/index.md) towards "landscape photography" and "science fiction" styles.
+With a URL containing this image:

 ![a variation of futuristic city 1](../../images/seeded-city-1.jpeg)

-Notice how the seed is the same in the response and request.
-This is how you can use seed IDs to generate images that are similar to one another across multiple HTTP requests.
+Notice how many similarities from the image with the same seed are retained, but we've nudged the generation with [style presets](../styles/index.md) towards "landscape photography" and "science fiction" styles.